 Implication of Rising Medication Cost

-Researchers found in a 2019 study published in the Journal of Clinical Oncology that the cost of drugs per patient increased significantly.
-This happened for the majority of medications prescribed for oral cancers between 2013 and 2015.
-Medicare costs for the drugs almost doubled during the period.
-More than 15 of these cost one patient over $50,000 in 2015, compared to two years earlier.
+In a 2019 study published in the Journal of Clinical Oncology states that the cost of drugs per patient increased significantly from the previous 5 years.
+This increase in prices has affected the majority of medications prescribed for oral cancers between 2013 and 2015.

-Scientists from the University of Pennsylvania’s Perelman School of Medicine also found that a high out-of-pocket cost might be causing some patients to go without treatment.
-They observed that patients failed to get prescription medications for oral cancer as prices increased.
-Half of all patients didn’t pick their prescriptions when required to put out-of-pocket amounts exceeded that $2,000.
+Scientists from the University of Pennsylvania’s Perelman School of Medicine also found that a high out-of-pocket cost might be causing some patients to go without in-office visits as well.
+Half of all patients didn’t visit the doctor regularly or pick up prescriptions when there was an out-of-pocket expense at or above $2,000.
 By comparison, only 10 percent failed to do so when out-of-pocket costs were lower than $10.

 Drug Parity Laws